Caterham School: 1884-1914

 In 1899, Old Caterhamians formed a London gentleman's club at premises on Southampton Row (off Russell Square) in Bloomsbury.
 Dinners, however, were taken at Holborn.
-It was open each Friday to a network of Old Cats living and working in London and served a circle of important Old Caterhamians in the early 20th century such as Sir John Richard Robinson, editor of the The Daily News and Sir Paul Dukes, who would later be recruited by Mansfield Smith-Cumming into the infant MI6.
+It was open each Friday to a network of Old Cats living and working in London and served a circle of important Old Caterhamians in the early 20th century such as Sir John Richard Robinson, editor of The Daily News and Sir Paul Dukes, who would later be recruited by Mansfield Smith-Cumming into the infant MI6.
 The club also welcomed well-known visitors such as the cartoonist Sir Francis Carruthers Gould.
 Originally the club was separate from Caterham, but in 1901, it was amalgamated with the Old Caterhamians' Association.
 The club continued at the same address in Bloomsbury - though albeit eventually with irregular openings - until 1968.

-E.C.
-Robins design for Caterham, an original engraving of which is held within the Wellcome Collection.
-Headmaster's House is on the far left.

 Samuel Morley MP (1809–1886), the political radical and abolitionist illustrated satirically here in Vanity Fair, was once the Chair of Caterham.
 He laid the foundation stone for E.C.
 Robins' building on 23 October 1883.

 Sir James Whitehead, 1st Baronet (1834-1917), Lord Mayor or London, opened the swimming bath at Caterham in 1889, the same year of this caricature from Vanity Fair.

 Bloomsbury's Southampton Row, where Old Caterhamians established a club at premises in a building there in 1899 which lasted until 1968.
 The building has since been demolished.

+The Caterham Congregational Church (now the URC) was altered to also serve as the school's chapel in the late-19th and early-20th centuries.